 A consequence is different to a punishment.
 Punitive responses are not effective at altering behaviour and do not promote learning.
-Bladon House School do not advocate for punitive responses.
+Maple View School does not advocate for punitive responses.

 A consequence is an agreed strategy to;

 - promote a safe and positive environment

 - promote safe behaviour

 - promote good choices